Click to watch VIDEO TIPS to help understanding your dental insurance above, and read on for more:

 3. Know Your Plan

 Each dental insurance plan is particular to that individual.
 Just like homeowner’s insurance, the plan that covers your house is very different from your neighbor’s plan.
-If you understand your plan and coverage, it gives you the power and freedom to seek the care that is right for you.
+If you have the understanding of your dental insurance, it gives you the power and freedom to seek the care that is right for you.

 It is also important to note that insurance companies pay a percentage based on the insurance company’s “set allowable amount”– these are price levels the insurance company has set for each treatment.
 They are also referred to as “UCR” rate, the usual, customary and reasonable rate for certain treatment.
 It is important for you as a patient to know the allowable amount, and your responsibility for the balance.